 Any reputable person may become a member of the association upon payment of the annual dues, which include liability insurance.
 A National Horseshoe Pitchers Association (NHPA) membership card is combined state and national card and is to be issued through the charter secretary.

 Section 1 Officers

-The officers of this Association are to be elected at the annual meeting by a show of hands.
-If two or more people are nominated secret ballots will be used.
+The officers of this Association are to be elected at the bi- annual meeting by a show of hands.
+(Changed from annual to bi-annual in 2017 to keep inline with NHPA) If two or more people are nominated secret ballots will be used.
 The officer for election shall be President, Vice President, Secretary/Treasurer, Hall of Fame and an Executive Committee of five.
 The chairperson of this committee shall be the Association President.
 The method of electing officers shall be by nominations from Association members at the annual meeting and the election by secret ballot.

 Section 2 Duties of Officers

 Shall preside at all meetings, to administer the business of this association, to pass on any obligations the Association may wish to incur, handle whatever other duties may come to his attention in promoting the best interests of the association, and to act on any emergency situation which may arise.
 He will also appoint such committees as he deems necessary.
 These committees may be dissolved and individual members replaced whenever the president deems it necessary.

 Shall perform the duties of the President and/or Secretary/Treasurer in the event of the absence or disability of either officer.